Homepage » Studying Here » Safeguarding & Child Protection » Safeguarding

 Interestingly, the last bullet point makes the definition into a pro-active one: if you’re concerned about the other three, do something about it.

 Brookfields School takes the job of Safeguarding very seriously.
 All staff are trained in Safeguarding and receive regular updates in line with current Policy and advice.
 All volunteers and visitors who are in the school for extended periods of time sign up to the schools Code of Conduct and have a DBS check.

-- Brandon Mills (Head Teacher) is the school’s Dedicated Safeguarding Lead (DSL) [email protected]
+- Catherine Bernie (Headteacher) is the school’s Designated Safeguarding Lead (DSL) [email protected]

-- Maurice George (Assistant Head Teacher) is a DSL [email protected]
+- Maurice George (Deputy Head Teacher) is a DSL [email protected]

-- Ashley Stephens (Family Support Worker) is a DSL [email protected]
+- Ashley Sayer (Family Support Worker) is a DSL [email protected]

 All safeguarding issues relating to staff and pupils at Brookfields School are reported to the Head Teacher or one of the other DSL’s.